Nokia bets software revolution will help avoid past merger errors

 "While some of our past integration experiences have been painful at times, you should not be thinking about swap-out costs in the same way as in the past," he said.
 Open interfaces, 4G technology and cloud computing "allow more rapid and efficient integration", he added.

-Getting the transition right is essential to achieving the synergies and avoiding alienating major customers such as Verizon or AT&T (T.N), the two leading carriers in the United States which have installed Alcatel-Lucent's 4G technology.
+Getting the transition right is essential to achieving the synergies and avoiding alienating major customers such as Verizon or AT&T, the two leading carriers in the United States which have installed Alcatel-Lucent's 4G technology.

 "What took Alcatel-Lucent and Nokia Siemens four or five years to do on the product roadmaps last time around will only take two or three years this time," said Pierre Ferragu, analyst at Bernstein Research.

-However, Exane BNP Paribas analyst Alexandre Peterc is less confident and predicted that only half the promised 900 million euros in cost savings will materialise.
+However, Exane BNP Paribas analyst Alexandre Peterc is less confident and predicted that only half the promised 900 million euros in cost savings will materialize.

 MOMENTUM RISK